cisco-ce/roomos.cisco.com/doc/TechDocs/Integrations.md

-# RoomOS Integrations
+# RoomOS Integrations Explained

 <img src="/doc/images/meetingroom4.jpeg" />

 RoomOS supports many alternative types of integrations, and it can initially be difficult to know which one to choose.
-This guide describes the main alternatives, how they differ from each other, and suggests when to use and not use each one.
+This guide describes the main alterntives for connecting to a Cisco device, how they differ from each other, and suggests when to use and not use each one.

-In the end, they all use the public xAPI, so a basic understanding of that is essential when you actually start developing.
+All the integrations use the xAPI, and often an integration can be implemented with any of the alternatives.
+The difference is the way they connect, the network requirements, how they can be deployed, and the security model.

 ## Short summary